-For the three teams tied for 2nd in Region 1-6A, one traditional tie-breaker -– win-loss record vs the team or teams ahead of them in the standings -– fails here because each lost to Science Hill.
+For the three teams tied for 2nd in Region 1-6A, the third tie-breaker -– win-loss record vs the team or teams ahead of them in the standings -– fails here because each lost to Science Hill.
 Which brings us to the 2nd tiebreaker in my system, point differential in games among the tied teams, which winds up giving us this:

-For the purposes of this exercise, let’s pretend the Wolves, Indians, and Patriots still came out even after the 2nd tiebreaker and move on to #3.
+For the purposes of this exercise, let’s pretend the Wolves, Indians, and Patriots still came out even after the 2nd and 3rd tiebreakers and move on to #4.
 (Note that Morristown East and William Blount did not qualify for the post-season.):

 I came up with a similar, objective, power-points tie-breaking method for last spring’s Big 7 baseball season, when it looked like there’d be a logjam for 2nd place.
 The formula for each team was this, if head-to-head meetings weren’t applicable:

-- 3 bonus points for a road win
+- 3 bonus points for a conference road win

 - 1 bonus point for a “run rule” victory (10 or more runs) ending a game before the winning team had to record 21 outs against the defeated team.
 Run rule wins are desirable outcome in that they help preserve pitching.